MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

     post_exchangeSplit 5
     post_exchange xwinnow

-will result in posting messages to five exchanges named: xwinnow00, xwinnow01, xwinnow02, xwinnow03 and xwinnow04, where each exchange will receive only one fifth of the total flow.
+will result in posting notification messages to five exchanges named: xwinnow00, xwinnow01, xwinnow02, xwinnow03 and xwinnow04, where each exchange will receive only one fifth of the total flow.